DaveSkender/Stock.Indicators.Api/docs/pages/contributing.md

 When ready, submit a [Pull Request](https://help.github.com/pull-requests) with a clear list of what you've done.
 Always write a clear log message for your commits.
 One-line messages are fine for most changes.

-After a Pull Request is reviewed, accepted, and [squash] merged to `main`, we may batch changes before publishing a new package version to the [public NuGet repository](https://www.nuget.org/packages/Skender.Stock.Indicators).
+After a Pull Request is reviewed, accepted, and [squash] merged to `main`, we may batch changes before publishing a new packaged version.
 Please be patient with turnaround time.

 ## Code reviews and administration